fugazi-io/webclient/docs/components/commands.md

 ## Remote Commands
-Remote commands do not need a local implementation like the local commands, they have a builtin implementation which issues an http request and processes the response based on the `endpoint` and `method`:
+Remote commands do not need a local implementation like the local commands, they have a builtin implementation which issues an http request and processes the response based on the `endpoint` and `method`.
+All remote commands are asynced.

 ### Endpoint
 This definition needs to be the relative path for this command.